Antvirf/antvirf.github.io/content/posts/aks-nginx-ingress.md

 ## Pre-requisites

 * Local tools: ```kubectl```, ```helm```
-* Running AKS cluster and credentials to control it
+* Running AKS or GKE cluster and credentials to control it
+* If on GCP: Kubernetes Engine Admin role
 * Cluster has the application namespaces created and required components running in them